ABF2000/ABF2000/README.md

 - 👋 Hi, I’m Adam Faber, also known as @ABF2000
-- 🎓 I'm a third-year undergraduate Computer Science student
+- 🎓 I'm a third-year undergraduate Computer Science student at the University of Copenhagen
 - 👀 I’m interested in Programming and Video Games
 - 🌱 I’m currently programming in C# and learning WPF (Windows Presentation Foundation) to create applications with a clean GUI